 C10.4.4.
 Test Operations.
-After the first chart, comparison questions may be rotated, or a mixed-series may be used.
-At least one of the subsequent charts must be a mixed- series.
-After the first chart, subsequent charts should be constructed so that the relevant question displaying the greatest physiological responses is adjacent to the comparison question(s) with the greatest physiological responses.
+After the first chart, comparison and/or relevant questions should be rotated.
+At least one of the subsequent charts must involve the rotating of the relevant and/or comparison questions.
+After the first chart, subsequent charts should be constructed so that the relevant question that had displayed the greatest physiological responses is adjacent to the comparison question(s) with the greatest physiological responses.
 Each relevant question should be bracketed by comparison questions in at least one chart of each series.